 It’s essential to regularly scan a WordPress powered website for malware and viruses and get scheduled reports.
 Cerber Security Scanner allows you to easily configure your schedule for automated recurring scanning.
-Once the schedule is configured the scanner will automatically perform the scan of the website and send an email report with results of the scan.
+Once the schedule is configured, the scanner will automatically scan the website and send an email report with results of the scan.
 All recurring scans are launched and controlled by cloud scanning servers.

 The Quick Scan can be launched as often as one time per hour, so you can enable up to 24 scans per day.
 The Full Scan can be launched only once a day at a specified time.

 After every scan a report is generated based on settings in the Scan results reporting section.

 Click the WP Cerber / Site Integrity menu, then click the Scheduling tab.

 In the Automated recurring scan schedule section you set up your schedule.
 Select the desired frequency of the Quick Scan and specify the time of the Full Scan.
 By default, all automated recurring scans are turned off.

 The Scan results reporting section is about reporting.
 Here you can easily and flexibly configure conditions for generating and sending reports.